adib-yg/openmp-server-installation/README.md

 - **warning 234: function is deprecated (symbol "SHA256_PassHash") Use BCrypt for hashing passwords**

-Use the [samp-bcrypt](https://github.com/Sreyas-Sreelal/samp-bcrypt) plugin for hashing passwords
+Use the [samp-bcrypt](https://github.com/Sreyas-Sreelal/samp-bcrypt) plugin for hashing passwords.
+SHA-256 is not secure.

 <hr />